cloudwithoyindamola/web-server-setup/README.md

 Deployed the following files to the /var/www/html directory:
 - index.html (the main HTML file).
 - index.css (for basic styling).
-- The assets folder (containing necessary images).
+- The assets folder (containing necessary image).

 ### 5. Setting Up HTTPS
+- Linked my Domain name "oyinboboyedev.cloud" to the server IP Address.
-.
-Configured HTTPS using Let's Encrypt to secure the server.
+- Configured HTTPS using Let's Encrypt to secure the server.
-.
-Obtained a domain name from Afraid.dns and linked it to the server.
+- Opened up port 443 (on AWS) to allow HTTPS traffic.

 Tools and Technologies Used
 - AWS: For hosting the server.
 - Nginx: As the web server.
 - Let's Encrypt: For HTTPS setup.
-- Afraid.dns: For domain name registration.